-Select competitions are also a help with spotting talent - for example with Ayrshire AFA, Central AFL and Scottish Amateur League select teams playing against each other in the Annual John Smith Tournament, this gives Bruce the opportunity to watch a concentration of some of the best players in their own domestic league play in a very competitive situation.
+Select competitions are also a help with spotting talent - for example the Inter League Trophy allows select teams to play against each other on an annual basis, this gives Bruce the opportunity to watch a concentration of some of the best players in their own domestic league play in a very competitive situation.

 3. Training Session Invitations

-The next step is the players being invited to regular training sessions held at Colville Park complex where they can the be further assessed by Bruce and his back room staff of coaches.
+The next step is the players being invited to regular training sessions where they can the be further assessed by Bruce and his back room staff of coaches.

 4. Challenge Games

-The final step prior to the International games is a series of challenge games to test out the players in a competitive atmosphere usually against senior professional teams like Stenhouimuir, Strirling Albion, Albion Rovers and Queens Park etc.
+The final step prior to the International games is a series of challenge games to test out the players in a competitive atmosphere usually against senior professional teams like Stenhousemuir, Stirling Albion, Albion Rovers and Queens Park etc.